andrewcowley/WaterNSW-data-API-documentation/getting-started.md

   2. `version` -  The version of the API(or function?) being called
   3. `parameters` - parameters being passed to the function

+  All functions and their usage is provided in the [API reference](/api-reference.md).

   For example a request to the [get_site_list](/api-reference.md#get_site_list) function:
   ```JSON
   {